Bolivia’s Arce faces off with army amid attempted coup

 “We express the strongest condemnation of the attempted coup d’etat in Bolivia,” Mexican President Andres Manuel Lopez Obrador said.

-Honduran President Xiomara Castro called the mobilisation a “criminal coup d’etat” and European Union foreign policy chief Josep Borrell said the group of European states condemns any attempts to overthrow the democratically elected government.
+Honduran President Xiomara Castro called the mobilisation a “criminal coup d’etat”, and European Union foreign policy chief Josep Borrell said the group of European states condemns any attempts to overthrow the democratically elected government.